How to Become a Financial Analyst

 Step #4 – Use interview guides to ace the interview

 Like most things in life, being great at interviews takes practice.
 The best ways to practice are through (1) networking (as discussed above) and (2) using professional interview guides.

 We’ve provided below four professional interview guides that use REAL questions from REAL corporate finance interviews, used thousands of times over at global banks.

 Please review our interview Q&A guides on how to be ready for any question:

 - FP&A analyst/manager interview

 Step #5 – Master the technical skills of financial analysts

 This is listed last, but it’s actually spread out over all of the above four steps.

-CFI courses are specifically designed to give you the hands-on training you need to master financial modeling and become a financial analyst.
-By taking our courses you’ll be sure to learn industry best practices and all the most important tips and tricks.
+CFI courses are specifically designed to give you the hands-on training you need to master financial modeling and become a world-class financial analyst.
+By taking our courses, you’ll be sure to learn industry best practices and all the most important tips and tricks.
 Our classes are based on real financial analyst training programs at Wall Street banks.

 CFI courses are organized into several groups, with the most critical being: